PulseWaves/Specification/specification.rst

   Specifies the number of bits used to store each sample.

 Lookup Table Index:
   Specifies the index to an (optional) table that maps the the sample values to actually measured physical values.
-In the current version this is not supported and this is always 0.
+In the current version this is not supported and this value should always be 0.

 Sample Units:
   Specifies the temporal unit of spacing between subsequent samples in nanoseconds (1e-9 seconds).
 Example values might be 0.5, 1.0, 2.0 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.